CityOfPhiladelphia/ais/docs/APIUSAGE.md

     * Projected NAD83 / Pennsylvania South (ftUS) (srid=2272): [http://api.phila.gov/ais/v1/reverse_geocode/2694253.78730206, 235887.921013063](http://api.phila.gov/ais/v1/reverse_geocode/2694253.78730206, 235887.921013063)

 ```
-   Coordinate searches are routed to the /reverse_geocode endpoint which handles coordinate searches
+   Coordinate searches are routed to the /reverse_geocode endpoint which finds the nearest address
-   by finding the nearest address to queried coordinates based on address geocodes projected on the
+   to queried coordinates based on address geocodes projected on the curb.
+True/full range geocodes
-   curb.
-True/full range geocodes are also searched against to incorporate addresses not listed in
-   DOR or PWD parcel records.
+   are also searched against to incorporate addresses not listed in DOR or PWD parcel records.
 ```